mvolkmann/blog/src/prolog.md

 % doesn't output true, but also doesn't fail
 ```

-To test whether a value is a member of a list, use the `member` function.
+To test whether a value is a member of a list:
-For example:

 ```prolog
 L = [3, 7, 9], member(7, L).